Jasleen-kaur19/Wine-Quality-Prediction-using-Spark-ML-and-Docker/README.md

 # Wine-Quality-Prediction-using-Spark-ML-and-Docker

-## Wine Quality Prediction using Spark ML and Docker

-This project implements a distributed machine learning system for wine quality prediction using Apache Spark ML on AWS EC2 instances.
-It includes training and prediction components, and is containerized with Docker for easy deployment.
+This project develops a distributed machine learning system for predicting wine quality using Apache Spark ML, deployed across AWS EC2 instances.
+It features both training and prediction modules, containerized with Docker for streamlined deployment.

 ---